Use three Guide to Alternatives slides to support client conversations on the opportunities in infrastructure.

 Global infrastructure requires significant capital

-Industrial policy has had a resurgence in the U.S., Europe, Japan and India as countries invest in their physical and digital infrastructure.
-It is estimated that the average annual infrastructure need to maintain and upgrade traditional transport and utilities is $3.6 trillion.
-Many countries also have ambitious targets for net zero carbon emissions, which entails significant investment in renewable energy, the grid and EV charging infrastructure.
-Together, this creates a massive structural tailwind for demand for infrastructure assets.
+Around the world, countries are contending with significant infrastructure investment needs to upgrade their aging structures and facilities.
+It is estimated that the average annual infrastructure needed to maintain and upgrade traditional transport and utilities is nearly $4 trillion.
+Many countries also have ambitious targets for net zero carbon emissions, requiring significant investment in renewable energy projects.
+Together, this creates a massive structural tailwind for the demand of infrastructure assets.

 Stable income and diversification have been elusive